Transactionalism: Epistemology: truth from inquiry

 Transactionalists are firmly intolerant of "anything resembling an 'ultimate' truth – or 'absolute' knowledge."

 Humankind has the propensity to treat the mind and thought or the mind and body as abstractions and this tendency to deny the interrelatedness or coordinated continuity results in misconceptions in learning and inaccurate thinking as humans move and thrive with an ecology.
 Accurate thinking and learning begins and is constantly developed through action resulting from thought as a repetitive circuit of experience known in psychology as deliberate practice.
-Educational philosopher Trevor Phillips, now deceased, frames this tendency to falsely organize our perception: "[W]e fail to realize that we can know nothing about things [or ourselves] beyond their significance to us," otherwise we distort our "reality" and treat things we perceive within it, including our bodies or mind, as if concrete thereby "denying the interconnectedness of realities" (plural).
+Educational philosopher Trevor Phillips, now deceased, frames this tendency to falsely organize perception as follows: “[W]e fail to realize that it is not possible to know anything about things [or ourselves] beyond their significance to us,” which can distort “reality” by treating perceived things, including the body or mind, as concrete—thereby denying the interconnectedness of multiple realities.
 Transactionalists suggest that accurate (or inaccurate) thinking is rarely considered an unintended consequence of our propensity for abstractions.

-When an individual transacts through intelligent or consequential actions circumscribed within the constraints and conditions of her/his environment in a reflexive, repetitive arc of learned experience, there is a "transaction between means and ends" (see reference below).
-This transactional approach features twin aspects of a larger event rather than merely manipulating the means to an end in our circumstances and situations.
-For instance, a goal can never be produced by abstraction, by simply thinking about or declaring a promise to produce a result.
-Nor can it be anticipated or foreseen (an abstraction at best) without a significant "pattern of inquiry," as John Dewey later defined and articulated, into the constraints and conditions that happen and are happening given the interdependence of all the people and objects involved in a simple or complex transaction.
-The nature of our environment affects all these entities within a transaction.
-Thus, revealing the limiting and reductive notion of manipulating a psychology around stimulus and response found in Aristotilian or Cartesian thought.